NVIDIA/TensorRT/plugin/proposalPlugin/README.md

 ## Description

 The `proposalPlugin` performs object detection for the Faster R-CNN model.
+This plugin is included in TensorRT and used in [sampleUffFasterRCNN] to perform inference.

 `proposalPlugin` decodes predicted bounding boxes, extracts their corresponding objectness score, extracts region of interest from predicted bounding boxes using non maximum suppression, for downstreaming ROIPooling tasks.